 Some further distinctive narrative features:

-Dramatic irony occurs when the development of the plot allows the reader to possess more information about what is happening than some of the characters themselves.
+Dramatic irony: for instance, where the development of the plot allows the reader to possess more information about what is happening than some of the characters themselves.

-Elisions of narrative include e.g. Susan’s secretiveness: Henchard’s and Farfrae’s lack of family history:
+Elisions of narrative which include Susan’s secretiveness, Henchard’s and Farfrae’s lack of family history

 You are free: